 - Over-fertilization causes excessive vine growth at the expense of fruiting.

-- An additional light fertilization as the first fruits color also will increase yields and resistance to Early Blight.
+- An additional light fertilization as the first fruits color also will increase yields and resistance to early blight.

 With night temperatures below 55°F, blossoms that open the following morning will not have pollen, and blossoms will drop.
 For example, there is a 50/50 probability along the Colorado Front Range that any given summer night will too cool for pollen development.
 For early production and in cool locations the “blossom set sprays” effectively improve yields.
-If daytime temperatures rise above 90°F by 10 a.m., blossom opening that morning will abort.
+If daytime temperatures rise above 90°F by 10 a.m., blossoms opening that morning will abort.

-- Blossom end rot – Irregular watering and over-watering causes development of a dark, leathery area on the blossom end of fruits.
+- Blossom end rot – Irregular watering and overwatering causes development of a dark, leathery area on the blossom end of fruits.
 Water consistently in a deep, improved garden soil and mulch will help prevent this condition.

 Figure 9.
 Sweet 100 Tomato - Over 2,000 cultivars allow the gardener lots of options in flavor, fruit size, and disease management.